Competitive Wages • Excellent Benefits • Dedicated to SafetyVisit Our Site

 Job Type: Conductor

-Receives, relays, and /or acts upon oral or written instructions, to ensure proper placement of locomotives and cars.
+At Northern Plains Rail Companies, the Conductor receives, relays, and/or acts upon oral or written instructions, to ensure proper placement of locomotives and cars.

 Essential Duties and Responsibilities at NPRC are, but are not limited to: